 We have already made a reasonable investment in the usage of Azure IaaS.
 We will need to track the changes Microsoft introduces in this space to support our continued effective use of this.
 We could sit on our laurels and just continue to use what we do now, but that is not really in line with the principles of how we work.
 We know that as Microsoft introduces new features we might be able to improve our platform by either taking advantage of features which let us do new things or taking advantage or features which may reduce our operating costs.

 Perhaps the biggest thing we will be looking for in this space is around the support for fail over clustering on Windows in Azure IaaS which would improve our BizTalk Server story.
+If you like to learn more about Azure IaaS you might want to check out somewhere like https://www.thousandeyes.com/solutions/azure-monitoring for more information.

 Business Intelligence is one of those areas within our current platform we would like to improve.
 Because we have a decoupled architecture it is difficult to get a holistic view of how process execution crosses systems.
 We need a business activity style monitoring approach.
 We feel however that BizTalk Server Business Activity Monitoring is not a good thing to invest too much in for us within this platform at the present time.
 If you are an integration shop using just BizTalk and not much else then BizTalk BAM is a decent choice but in our platform BizTalk is just one part of the platform and while we could still use BAM in BizTalk Server and move events from other areas into BAM we would hit some constraints: